Diverse, Reliable and Affordable Power Supply

 In order to meet the growing and changing needs of our customers, Heartland maintains a diverse power supply portfolio.
 Our baseload resources include coal-fired energy from Whelan Energy Center Unit 2 near Hastings, Nebraska, as well as Laramie River Station near Wheatland, Wyoming.
 Wessington Springs Wind Energy Center near Wessington Springs, South Dakota, supplies Heartland with renewable energy that allows us to meet both the Minnesota renewable energy standard of 25% by 2025 and the South Dakota renewable energy objective of 10% by 2015 on behalf of our customers.
 We also utilize contracts with our customers and other utilities to acquire low-cost capacity resources.

-In October of 2015, functional control and operational authority of Heartland's transmission facilities within the IS was turned over to the Southwest Power Pool (SPP), meaning Heartland's power is now delivered over the SPP system.
-Heartland's generation resource and customer load assets are now included within the SPP Integrated Marketplace.
+In October of 2015, functional control and operational authority of Heartland's transmission facilities within the historic Integrated System (IS) were turned over to the Southwest Power Pool (SPP), meaning Heartland's power is now delivered over the SPP system.
+Heartland's generation resource and customer load assets are also now included within the SPP Integrated Marketplace.